Siege of Crema: Background

-The siege
+Siege

 After an ultimatum sent by Frederick on 2 February 1159, asking the destruction of their walls, was refused, the Cremaschi settled into their city to hold against a siege.
 Barbarossa killed his prisoners, so the Cremaschi hacked their prisoners to pieces in front of their comrades.

 The besieging troops were formed mostly by Barbarossa's imperial contingents, part of which led by his brother, Conrad, and by the latter's son Frederick; by Bavarian troops under duke Henry the Lion; and by communal troops, mostly belonging to the main imperial allies, Cremona (under bishop Oberto of Dovara) and Pavia.
 The city was on a marshy plain and was protected by several moats and a tall double wall.
 The defenders had nine mangonels as defensive artillery.
 Milan attempted to save Crema by assaulting a nearby town, but Barbarossa drove back the Milanese.

 The besiegers set in their final positions in the October 1159; starting from the following December, they used a "cat" (a mobile roof), followed by a siege tower, to cover their siege engineers who were mining under the walls.
 This led to the Cremaschi also digging tunnels to start underground warfare.
 After the cat had eroded the walls, a ram was used to create a breach in the walls; the tower was further neared to the walls starting from 6 January.
 The final assault was launched on January 21 using a mobile bridge measuring some 24 x 3.5 meters, while a smaller one was launched from the siege tower.

 The defenders and civilians, some of whom had died of hunger and disease, surrendered on January 25 after the imperial troops had taken control of the outer walls.
 Some 20,000 survivors were allowed to leave with whatever they could carry before Crema was looted and burnt to the ground.
 An edict issued by Frederick in 1162 at Lodi officially forbade its reconstruction.

 Milan was also taken and destroyed two years later, ending the first phase of the war.
 Crema could be rebuilt by its citizens after the signature of the Peace of Constance in 1183.